 “This venture also focuses on tourism from China to South Africa.
 Bringing Chinese customers to South Africa, and letting them experience our wine beauty, will turn them into permanent wine ambassadors”, says Hein Koegelenberg.

 Perfect Wines of South Africa plans to extend the current cellar facilities at Val de Vie and increase the maturation capacity.
-Although the 21 ha of exceptional quality wine grapes will contribute, the remainder of grapes for this range will continue to be sourced from specific suitable terroir in various regions and through agreements with quality suppliers in the Winelands.
-Producing these volumes of quality wine requires many services which will effect job creation in the Winelands.
+Although the 21 ha of exceptional quality wine grapes will contribute, the remainder of grapes for this range will continue to be sourced from specifically suitable terroir in various regions and through agreements with quality suppliers in the Winelands.
+Producing these volumes of quality wine requires many services which will affect job creation in the Winelands.

 CEO of Elements Development Projects, the developer of Val de Vie Estate, Martin Venter says: “We are excited to be working with Perfect China and Hein Koegelenberg who have been leading the charge for South Africa’s wine exports to the East specifically.
 The fact that a company the size of Perfect China chose Val de Vie clearly shows that our facilities, heritage and infrastructure, from the cellar to the restaurant and security, are world-class.
 There is also a great resonance between the L’Huguenot brand and Val de Vie Estate with its French heritage dating back to 1783.”

-Ryk Neethling, Marketing Director at Val de Vie Estate added that they recently won the 5 star award at the International Property Awards for Best Development and that Val de Vie, with its world class polo fields, thriving events business, Polo Club Restaurant and full working wine farm all within a security estate, see the involvement of Perfect China as a great opportunity for exposure to the international market.
+Ryk Neethling, Marketing Director at Val de Vie Estate added that they recently won the 5 star award at the International Property Awards for Best Development and that Val de Vie, with its world-class polo fields, thriving events business, Polo Club Restaurant and full working wine farm all within a security estate, see the involvement of Perfect China as a great opportunity for exposure to the international market.

 Despite selling the wine cellar and vineyard, Val de Vie’s winemaker Harold Versfeld in consultation with Hein Koegelenberg will continue producing and marketing its premium Rhône-style wines which have seen tremendous growth in the past three years.